ahmadelsap3/PortfolioProjects/README.md

 #Portfolio Project
-This project involves data analysis and SQL queries related to COVID-19 and the Nashville housing market.
-It includes data cleaning, visualization, and insights from various datasets.
+This project involves data analysis and SQL queries related to COVID-19, the Nashville housing market, and the Movie Industry dataset It includes data cleaning, visualization, and insights from various datasets.

 Files
 COVID Portfolio Project.sql